schambon77/CarND-Behavioral-Cloning-P3/writeup.md

 I also recorded data while driving opposite direction in order to help the model generalize and counter the left turn bias:
 ![Opposite Direction Driving][image5]

-I have used all 3 images recorded at each timestamp as shown below (left, center, right):
+I have used all 3 images recorded at each timestamp as shown below (left, center, right, resized to be displayed side by side):
 ![Left Image][image6]
 ![Center Image][image7]
 ![Right Image][image8]